jonesd/docker-presentation/slides.md

 + It is easy to end up with images that are hundreds of MBs in size
 + Starting from tiny OS/libraries such as busybox can result in much smaller images
-+ Images are composed of layers, one per Dockerfile command, and these can be shared
++ Images are composed of layers, one per Dockerfile command, and may be shared to reduce actual consumed disk space
 + https://imagelayers.io/

 ```